ericaraujophd/25fa-cs112/content/week04/lab04.md

 ## Step 1.
 Getting Started

 Open each file and take a moment to browse through them, to get a sense of what each one contains.
-Note that **test.cpp** contains tests for a variety of Vec operations.
+Note that **tests.cpp** contains tests for a variety of Vec operations.

 Our approach today will be to use the following steps to build each operation: